Xenozi230/Cmd_Python/README.md

 - `crypto`: to see the price of crypto-monaie in live
 - `time`: to see the date en time
 - `password`: to generate password
+- `encoding`: to encode word or phrase
+- `decoding`: to decode your word or phrase encode
 - `exit`: to quit cmd app